bcgov/namex/solr/docs/solr_standalone_installation.md

 # Installing Solr

-*September 2018 – Windows 7 government workstation*
+*October 2018 – Windows 7 government workstation*

 Apache Solr is the search index database used by the name examination system.
 To do development with Solr, you may want to run it locally as a standalone server - this allows for rapid reconfiguration without the overheads associated with GitHub and OpenShift.

-The documentation describes the process for installing the custom version of Apache Solr that was built using the steps described in `solr_standalone_customization.md`.
+This documentation describes the process for installing the custom version of Apache Solr that was built using the steps described in `solr_standalone_customization.md`.
 This documentation assumes that you have a copy of the Github project `bcgov/namex` on your local computer in the directory `C:\Users\<username>\PycharmProjects\namex`.

 ## Solr Installation Steps

-Unzip the archive created in `solr_standalone_customization.md` to a local (C: Drive) directory, as it will be faster than running it off the home directory (which is mapped to the networked H: drive).
+Unzip the archive created in `solr_standalone_customization.md` to a local (C: drive) directory, as it will be faster than running it off the home directory (which is mapped to the networked H: drive).

-### Solr Jetty Datasource
+### Solr Jetty Datasources

 The first step is to configure the datasources used by the application.
 Create a new file `server\solr-webapp\webapp\WEB-INF\jetty-env.xml`.